 What does the payment include?

 The cost of the trip includes meals, double accommodations, transportation, guides and equipment within Ecuador.
-It does not include international air travel to and from Quito, gratuities, or optional activities.
+It does not include international air travel to and from Quito, gratuities, or optional activities such as shamanic experiences.
 Dates, prices, and itineraries are subject to change.